 - Both the Sydney Australia Temple and Boston Massachusetts Temple were dedicated without angel Moroni statues due to pending litigation.
 In both cases, rulings allowed for the angels to be installed about a year after their respective dedications.

 - The Church added a spire and angel Moroni statue to the Manhattan New York Temple four months after its dedication.
 These features were not part of the original design because the temple was built within an existing Church-owned building that was not designed as a temple.

 - The Monticello Utah Temple is the only temple to have had a white angel Moroni.
 White enamel-covered fiberglass statues were to decorate the "smaller and remote-area" temples as conceived by President Gordon B. Hinckley, but the Monticello statue proved too difficult to see, especially in cloudy weather.
-It was replaced about a year later by a larger, traditional gold-leafed statue, which remained the standard.
-The white statue was gold leafed and installed atop the Columbus Ohio Temple.
+It was replaced about a year later by a larger, traditional gold-leafed statue, which has remained the standard.

 - The Anchorage Alaska Temple, Bismarck North Dakota Temple, Columbus Ohio Temple, Kona Hawaii Temple, and Caracas Venezuela Temple feature angel Moroni statues holding a scroll—a design originally created for use on the "smaller and remote-area" temples as conceived by President Gordon B. Hinckley.